TerjeLonoy/Android-Certificate-Preparation/Readme.md

 Data binding issues are often cause by either null pointers or type mismatch.
 Another big offender is trying to bind data to a view before the views activity has been loaded.

 ## 5. Enhanced System Integration
+Extending applications to integrate with interfaces outside the core application experience through notifications and app widgets.
+This includes displaying information to the user through these elements and keeping that information up to date.
+Candidates should also understand how to provide proper navigation from these external interfaces into the application's main task, including appropriate handling of deep links.

 ### 5a.
 Create an app widget that displays on the device home screen